Slo-o-o-w Down and Savor the Magic!

 Signed-by-the-author copies are available exclusively at AaronWallaceOnline.com.
 Order yours here.

 WHERE TO GET IT

-The Thinking Fan’s Guide to Walt Disney World: Magic Kingdom 2020 is already available on this website and at Amazon.com.
-Additionally, it will be available at the following locations later this year:
+The Thinking Fan’s Guide to Walt Disney World: Magic Kingdom 2020 is available wherever books are sold, including:

 - This website (autographed copies available now)